Dis Pater

-Dīs Pater (/,dIs 'peit@r/; [diːs patɛr]; genitive Dītis Patris), otherwise known as Rex Infernus or Pluto, is a Roman god of the underworld.
+Dis Pater (/,dIs 'peit@r/; [diːs patɛr]; genitive Ditis Patris, lit. the "Rich Patriarch"), otherwise known as Rex Infernus or Pluto, is a Roman god of the underworld.
 Dis was originally associated with fertile agricultural land and mineral wealth, and since those minerals came from underground, he was later equated with the chthonic deities Pluto (Hades) and Orcus.

-Dīs Pater's name was commonly shortened to Dīs, and this name has since become an alternative name for the underworld or a part of the underworld, such as the City of Dis of Dante's The Divine Comedy, which comprises Lower Hell.
+Dis Pater's name was commonly shortened to Dis, and this name has since become an alternative name for the underworld or a part of the underworld, such as the City of Dis of Dante's The Divine Comedy, which comprises Lower Hell.

 Etymology

-The name Dīs is a contraction of the Latin adjective dīves ('wealthy, rich'), probably derived from dīvus, dīus ('godlike, divine') via the form *deiu-(o)t- or *deiu-(e)t- ('who is like the gods, protected by/from the gods').
-The occurrence of the deity Dīs together with Pater ('father') may be due to association with Di(e)spiter (Jupiter).
+The name Dis is a contraction of the Latin adjective dives ('wealthy, rich'), probably derived from divus, dius ('godlike, divine') via the form *deiu-(o)t- or *deiu-(e)t- ('who is like the gods, protected by/from the gods').
+The occurrence of the deity Dis together with Pater ('father') may be due to association with Di(e)spiter (Jupiter).

 Cicero gave a similar etymology in De Natura Deorum, suggesting the meaning 'father of riches', and comparing the deity to the Greek name Pluto (Plouton, Πλούτων), meaning "the rich one", a title bestowed upon the Greek god Hades.

 Mythology

-Dīs Pater eventually became associated with death and the underworld because mineral wealth such as gems and precious metals came from underground, wherein lies the realm of the dead, i.e. Hades' (Pluto's) domain.
+Dis Pater eventually became associated with death and the underworld because mineral wealth such as gems and precious metals came from underground, wherein lies the realm of the dead, i.e. Hades' (Pluto's) domain.

-In being conflated with Pluto, Dīs Pater took on some of the latter's mythological attributes, being one of the three sons of Saturn (Greek Cronus) and Ops (Greek Rhea), along with Jupiter (Greek Zeus) and Neptune (Greek Poseidon).
+In being conflated with Pluto, Dis Pater took on some of the latter's mythological attributes, being one of the three sons of Saturn (Greek Cronus) and Ops (Greek Rhea), along with Jupiter (Greek Zeus) and Neptune (Greek Poseidon).
 He ruled the underworld and the dead beside his wife, Proserpina (Greek Persephone).
-In literature, Dīs Pater's name was commonly used as a symbolic and poetic way of referring to death itself.
+In literature, Dis Pater's name was commonly used as a symbolic and poetic way of referring to death itself.

-Dīs Pater was sometimes identified with the Sabine god Soranus.
-Julius Caesar, in his Commentaries on the Gallic Wars (VI:18), states that the Gauls all claimed descent from Dīs Pater.
-This is an example of interpretatio romana: what Caesar meant was that the Gauls all claimed descent from a Gaulish god that he equated with the Roman Dīs Pater.
+Dis Pater was sometimes identified with the Sabine god Soranus.
+Julius Caesar, in his Commentaries on the Gallic Wars (VI:18), states that the Gauls all claimed descent from Dis Pater.
+This is an example of interpretatio romana: what Caesar meant was that the Gauls all claimed descent from a Gaulish god that he equated with the Roman Dis Pater.
+The identification of Gaulish Dis Pater has posed problems for scholars.

 A scholium on the Pharsalia equates Dis Pater with Taranis, the Gaulish god of thunder.
-In southern Germany and the Balkans, Aericura was considered a consort of Dīs Pater.
+In southern Germany and the Balkans, Aericura was considered a consort of Dis Pater.